Dairy-Deli-Bake Seminar & Expo, Houston, TX, June 5-7, 2016

 Three highly-skilled, creative supermarket cake decorators will vie for top honors as they demonstrate their decorating skills and creative talents in IDDBA's 21st Annual Cake Decorating Challenge.

 The three-day contest begins with creating enough production cakes to fill an 8' bakery case.
 Day two is devoted to the creation of a wedding cake.
-The third day each contestant decorates three cakes of their choosing, one from each category: special occasion, this year’s show theme, and decorator's choice.
+The third day each contestant decorates three cakes of their choosing, one from each category: special occasion, this year's show theme – Growing the Future, and decorator's choice.

-Contestants receive an all-expense paid trip to Atlanta, gifts, trophies, bragging rights, and publicity.
+Contestants receive an all-expense paid trip to Houston, gifts, trophies, bragging rights, and publicity.

 Winning Photo Portfolio Suggestions